 - Richmond out to retain, while Mahinda look to reclaim, but a result is on cards

 Maliyadeva College enters the arena with a highly balanced and formidable side under the leadership of talented all-rounder and fifth-year coloursman Dimath Abeysinghe.
 Abeysinghe, who was a member of the Sri Lankan junior national training squad in late 2024, has led from the front with both bat and ball.
-As a power hitter on the side, he has accumulated 405 runs this season, including a majestic century against De Mazenod College (126) and four half-centuries.
-His left-arm orthodox spin-bowling action has been inspired by their college legend and the world’s leading left-arm wicket-taker in Test cricket, Rangana Herath.
-So far he has taken 36 wickets, with a best match haul of 10/81 against Isipathana College, apart from his three 5-wicket hauls.
+As a power hitter, he has accumulated 405 runs this season, including a majestic century against De Mazenod College (126) and four half-centuries.
+His left-arm orthodox spin bowling has been inspired by college legend Rangana Herath.
+So far, he has taken 36 wickets, with a best match haul of 10 for 81 against Isipathana College, in addition to three five-wicket hauls.

 The Devans boast a powerhouse batting line-up that has been the backbone of their success.
-Wicket-keeper batsman Rajitha Navodya, batting at number one drop, has been the standout performer.
+Wicketkeeper-batsman Rajitha Navodya, batting at number three, has been the standout performer.
 With 724 runs from 10 matches, including three centuries and two fifties, Navodya is a crucial cog in the wheel.
 His highest score of 173 came against Wesley College, and he recently carried that form into the limited-overs tournament with an unbeaten 121 against Dharmaloka College.
-A former Sri Lanka under-17 player, Navodya’s experience will be vital.
+A former Sri Lanka Under-17 player, Navodya’s experience will be vital.

-Opener Thiwanka Pabasara has also been in rich touch, scoring 504 runs with a blistering 172 against St Sylvester’s, Kandy, as his hallmark innings, along with another half-tonne.
-The middle order is fortified by the former skipper and left-handed batter Chandupa Abeysinghe (458 runs, 4 fifties); Dushan Sayuranga (361 runs, 2 fifties); the power hitter Sonal Ashwin (258 runs, 2 fifties); Dineth Amarasingha (198); and Pehasara Bandara (192 runs, 1 fifty).
+Opener Thiwanka Pabasara has also been in rich form, scoring 504 runs, including a blistering 172 against St Sylvester’s College, Kandy, as his hallmark innings, along with another half-century.
+The middle order is fortified by former skipper and left-handed batter Chandupa Abeysinghe (458 runs, four fifties); Dushan Sayuranga (361 runs, two fifties); power hitter Sonal Ashwin (258 runs, two fifties); Dineth Amarasingha (198); and Pehasara Bandara (192 runs, one fifty).

 On the bowling front, alongside skipper Abeysinghe, vice-captain Thaveesha Balasooriya has chipped in with 34 wickets.
-Sonal Ashwin and Nishuda Chandrasiri have also been among the wickets, picking up 19 and 14 scalps, respectively.
+Sonal Ashwin and Nishuda Chandrasiri have also contributed with the ball, picking up 19 and 14 scalps, respectively.

-St Anne’s College, led by the prolific all-rounder Yashmith Jayasundara, is not to be underestimated.
+St Anne’s College, led by prolific all-rounder Yashmith Jayasundara, is not to be underestimated.
 Jayasundara has enjoyed a spectacular season, scoring 554 runs with six fifties and capturing a staggering 65 wickets from 12 matches, including six five-wicket hauls.
-His bowling exploits include a lethal match bag of 14/141 against St Servatius College, Matara.
-The Annites’ batting strength revolves around wicket-keeper batsman Kushan Subasinghe, who is the team’s leading run-getter with 842 runs.
-His tally includes a couple of brilliant centuries and seven half-centuries by maintaining a rare average of 52.63 runs.
+His bowling exploits include a lethal match haul of 14 for 141 against St Servatius College, Matara.
+The Annites’ batting strength revolves around wicketkeeper-batsman Kushan Subasinghe, who is the team’s leading run-scorer with 842 runs.
+His tally includes a couple of brilliant centuries and seven half-centuries, maintaining an impressive average of 52.63.

-The middle order features the hard-hitting and national youth-capped player Sanuja Dissanayake, who has accumulated 543 runs with a century and a couple of half-centuries and a top score of 127 runs.
-He is supported by opener Dinuga Abeysekara (463 runs, 3 fifties), Ishan Khan (427 runs, 3 fifties), Sanuka Kemsara (303 runs, 2 fifties), and Binura Denuwan (147 runs, 1 fifty).
+The middle order features hard-hitting, nationally capped youth player Sanuja Dissanayake, who has accumulated 543 runs, including a century and a couple of fifties, with a top score of 127.
+He is supported by opener Dinuga Abeysekara (463 runs, three fifties), Ishan Khan (427 runs, three fifties), Sanuka Kemsara (303 runs, two fifties), and Binura Denuwan (147 runs, one fifty).

-In the bowling department, skipper Jayasundara is well-supported by the second-highest wicket taker, left-arm orthodox spinner Nesad Weerasekara (42 wickets).
-Further, the medium pacer Sanuja Dissanayake (27 wickets) and right-arm leg spinner Manuja Wijerathne (12 wickets) will add an extra depth to the Annites bowling unit.
+In the bowling department, skipper Jayasundara is well supported by the second-highest wicket-taker, left-arm orthodox spinner Nesad Weerasekara (42 wickets).
+In addition, medium pacer Sanuja Dissanayake (27 wickets) and right-arm leg-spinner Manuja Wijerathne (12 wickets) add further depth to the Annites’ bowling unit.

-An absorbing tussle is expected this weekend as both teams are evenly matched.
+An absorbing tussle is expected this weekend, as both teams appear evenly matched.
 With the match extended to three days, the prospects of a definite result have increased, adding an extra layer of excitement.
 As the Welagedara Stadium prepares to host thousands of spectators, the stage is set for a classic battle between bat and ball.
-Will Maliyadeva extend their series lead, or will St. Anne’s pull off an upset in this historic three-day format?
+Will Maliyadeva extend their series lead, or will St Anne’s pull off an upset in this historic three-day format?
 Cricket fans in Kurunegala won’t have to wait long to find out.

 Maliyadeva College Squad: Dimath Abeysinghe (Captain), Thaveesha Balasooriya (Vice Captain), Chandupa Abeysinghe, Rajith Navodya, Pahasara Bandara, Damlath Gamage, Dineth Amarasingha, Lakdula Rathnayaka, Nishuda Chandrasiri, Sonal Ashwin, Nethra Nirmala, Anjana Kalikotuwa, Sadew Hewawitharana, Dushan Sayuranga, Thiwanka Pabasara Dissanayake, Chenula Anujaya, Deew Nethusara, Tashen Sarathchandra, Gagana Pathiraja, Lakmal Deshapriya (MIC), Damith Gunathilaka (Head Coach)